Introduction to the Course

 Questions will focus on the analysis of media products, through the lens of the theoretical framework.
 Students will be expected to refer to the Close Study Products (CSPs) provided by AQA and other products they have studied.
 They will also be expected to demonstrate understanding of the contexts in which the products were created.

 Non-Exam Assessment: Creating a media product – 72 marks – 30% of A Level

 • A statement of intent

 • Cross-media products made for an intended audience based on briefs set by AQA

 Future Career Progression

-Media Studies complements creative and analytical subjects such as English, History and ICT.
-Media Studies is ideal for careers in ICT, Graphic Design and the Film and Television industry.
+Media Studies complements creative and analytical subjects such as English, History, ICT and Art.
+Media Studies is ideal for careers in ICT, Graphic Design, Journalism, Marketing and the Film and Television industry.